LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

 Relaxation Methods
 ==================

-This section describes user-callable functions for applying relaxation methods with ERKStep.
-For more information on relaxation Runge--Kutta methods see :numref:`ARKODE.Mathematics.Relaxation`.
+This section describes ERKStep-specific user-callable functions for applying relaxation methods with ERKStep.
+All of these routines have been deprecated in favor of :ref:`shared ARKODE-level routines <ARKODE.Usage.Relaxation>`, but this documentation will be retained for as long as these functions are present

 Enabling or Disabling Relaxation
 --------------------------------